insidemordecai/website/content/links/index.md

 ## Podroll

-Podcasts I follow or have listened to before and would recommend (ordered alphabetically).
+Podcasts I follow or have listened to before (ordered alphabetically).

 - [Build for Tomorrow](https://www.jasonfeifer.com/build-for-tomorrow/) (formerly Pessimists Archive) - Jason Feifer explores today's challenges, their history, important nuances and toys with tomorrow's opportunities.
 - [Darknet Diaries](https://darknetdiaries.com/) - **my favourite podcast** is about 'true stories of the dark side of the internet' in a beginner-friendly package hosted by Jack Rhysider.